Orange Coast College is authorized by the U.S. Department of Homeland Security (DHS) to admit international students under F-1 visa status.

 DHS prohibits international students from unauthorized employment.
 International students must obtain approval from the Global Engagement Center before they engage in any on- or off-campus employment.
 For further information or specifics regarding admission and submission of documents, please refer to the International Student application packet or contact the Global Engagement Center by telephone at (714) 432- 5940 or via email at email@example.com, or visit the Global Engagement Center.

-IEC@OCC is a not-for-credit intensive English program primarily for international students who do not meet the English proficiency level.
+IEC@OCC is a not-for-credit intensive English program primarily for international students who do not meet the English proficiency level to attend OCC credit classes.
 For more information, please visit the website at www.iec-occ.edu or call 714-432- 5940.

 Students with Visas

-Students with certain types of visas who are eligible for admission may enroll (limitations of units and/or restrictions may apply) provided they have a valid status that does not expire before the end of the term for which they are enrolling.
+Students with certain types of visas who are eligible for admission may enroll at OCC (limitations of units and/or restrictions may apply), provided they have a valid status that does not expire before the end of the term for which they are enrolling.
 Students with a non-immigrant visa classification must ensure that enrollment in College does not interfere with their primary intent of non-immigrant status.

 Students with B1 or B2 visa status are not eligible to take courses.
 They must contact the Global Engagement Center to inquire about changing their visa status.